ConleyUtz/MyUniMarket/APIs/PHP_email.md

 	1. PHPMailer https://github.com/PHPMailer/PHPMailer

 1. We are going to use PHPMailer as our email API
-	1. Composer.json and Compoer.lock are filed required by PHP dependency manager *composer.phar*
+	1. Composer.json and Compoer.lock are files required by PHP dependency manager *composer.phar*
 	1. To install dependencies, run `php composer.phar install`
 	1. Now, PHPMailer dependency is added to your project.
 	1. NEVER ADD `vendor` folder to git.